Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Later in the Tutorial will additionally add an Ethernet Extension to get internet access.

-At first we will test a simple program that prints a temperature on your PC and upload and execute it on the RED Brick after that.
+At first we will test a simple program that prints the temperature on your PC and upload and execute it on the RED Brick after that.
-Then we will extend the program to also show the current time, to utilize a GUI (that is shown on an HDMI monitor) and we will add a web interface for our temperature measurements.
+Then we will extend the program by a GUI to also show the current time on an HDMI monitor.
+After that we will add a web interface for our temperature measurements.
 The features of this example are not very useful, but it shows some of the important possibilities of the RED Brick.